 Increased Access to Care for Rural Veterans

-For more than a decade, the Office of Rural Health (ORH) has pursued a four-part mission: promote the health and well-being of rural Veterans, generate and diffuse knowledge regarding rural Veteran health, strengthen community health care infrastructure that serves rural Veterans, and inform policy that impacts rural Veteran care delivery.
-The Office focuses on a wide variety of programs to address rural Veterans unique health care challenges.
-The Office has funded more than 1,700 rural programs at local VA medical centers, and now uses two primary models to disseminate innovation across VHA:
+For many years, the Office of Rural Health (ORH) has pursued a four-part mission: promote the health and well-being of rural Veterans, generate and diffuse knowledge regarding rural Veteran health, strengthen community health care infrastructure that serves rural Veterans, and inform policy that impacts rural Veteran care delivery.
+The Office focuses on a wide variety of programs to address rural Veterans’ unique health care challenges.
+Since 2012, ORH has funded $3.1 billion in projects and now uses two primary models to disseminate innovation across the Veterans Health Administration:

-• Increased rural workforce clinical skills: ORH funded training initiatives ($5.7 million) at 975 VA rural sites of care to enable more local providers to deliver fundamental geriatric, obstetrics and gynecology, nephrology, and psychiatry specialty care services.
-More than 27,000 provider, staff and student attendees completed ORH-funded training to support rural Veteran care.
+• Increased rural workforce clinical skills: In FY 2024, ORH is providing $9 million in funding for workforce training and education to enable more local providers to deliver fundamental primary and specialty care services.
+In FY 2022, more than 27,000 employees completed ORH-funded training to support rural Veteran care.

-• Increased transportation assistance: ORH funded transportation programs ($18 million) at 113 VA sites of care to reduce the travel burden experienced by rural Veterans due to distance, geography and lack of public transportation.
-More than 16,000 rural Veterans used ORH-funded transportation services in fiscal year 2022.
+• Increased transportation assistance: In FY 2024, ORH is providing $31 million in funding for transportation services to reduce the travel burden experienced by rural Veterans due to distance, geography, and lack of public transportation.
+More than 158,000 rural Veterans used ORH-funded transportation services in FY 2023.

 PROVIDER AND VETERAN